Sveta gora (hill)

+Monastery ruins in Sveta Gora, Tarnovo, Bulgaria.

 Sveta gora (Света гора) is a hill in Tarnovgrad (today Veliko Tarnovo) that used to be a spiritual and literary center in the Second Bulgarian Empire.

 History

-According to the historian, the legends and the ruins the hill became a religious center in the end of 12th century.
+According to historians, legends and the ruins, the hill became a religious center at the end of 12th century.
 Several monasteries were built on Sveta gora, including Orthodox monastery St. Mary Odigitriya.
-In this monastery were established Tarnovo Literary School from Euthymius of Tarnovo.
-Monastery around Veliko Tarnovo and Arbanassi as Patriarchal Monastery of the Holy Trinity were part from this spiritual center too.
+In this monastery, the Tarnovo Literary School was established by Euthymius of Tarnovo.
+Monastery around Veliko Tarnovo and Arbanassi as Patriarchal Monastery of the Holy Trinity were also part of this spiritual center.
 During the Ottoman rule, the hill were changed to a park and place for jollity.